PecanProject/betydb-documentation/dependencies_setting_up_a_server.md

 # Setting up a RedHat or CentOS Server

 ## Overview

+BETYdb runs on RedHat, CentOS, Ubuntu and OSX; instructions for installing on these systems can be found in the [PEcAn documentation](https://github.com/PecanProject/pecan/wiki/Installing-PEcAn#installing-bety).

 The original BETYdb (betydb.org) runs on a Red Hat Enterprise Linux version 5.8 Server.
 To simulate this environment, we have set up a CentOS 5.8 server at pecandev.igb.illinois.edu for testing.

 This documentation is aimed at installing BETYdb on a production RedHat, CentOS or similar operating system.
-BETYdb also runs on Ubuntu and OSX; instructions for installing on these systems can be found in the [PEcAn documentation](https://github.com/PecanProject/pecan/wiki/Installing-PEcAn#installing-bety).

 These instructions have been tested and refined on our production (ebi-forecast.igb.illinois.edu) and development (pecandev.igb.illinois.edu) servers.
 See the ["Installing BETY"](https://github.com/PecanProject/pecan/wiki/Installing-PEcAn#installing-bety) section of the PEcAn wiki for more generic installation instructions.